aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 #### What Just Happened

-You just started encrypting data client-side with the AWS Encryption SDK and KMS!
+The application just started encrypting data client-side with the AWS Encryption SDK and KMS!

-Now, before storing your data in the Document Bucket, you use the AWS Encryption SDK to:
+Now, before storing data in the Document Bucket, it uses the AWS Encryption SDK to:

 1. Request a new data key using your keyring or Master Key Provider
 1. Encrypt that data for you